apnadkarni/blt/man/combomenu.rst

   **-activeforeground** *colorName*

     Specifies the active color of the label text.
-The default is "black".
+The default is "white".

   **-activerelief** *relief*

     Specifies the active relief of menu items.
+This determines the 3-D effect for the menu item.  *Relief* indicates how the item should appear relative to the menu window; for example, "raised" means the item should appear to protrude.
 The default is "flat".

   **-background** *background*

-    Specifies the background of the menu.
+    Specifies the background of the menu.  *Background* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "white".
-    *Background* can be a color name or background.

   **-borderwidth** *numPixels*

-    Specifies the borderwidth of the menu.
+    Specifies the borderwidth of the menu.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the menu.
+The value may have any of the forms accept able to Tk_GetPixels.
 The default is "1".

   **-checkbuttoncolor** *colorName*

-    Specifies the color of checkbutton items.
-The default is "1".
+    Specifies the color of the check for checkbutton items.
+The default is "red3".

   **-checkbuttonfillcolor** *colorName*

-    Specifies the fill color of checkbutton items.
-The default is "1".
+    Specifies the fill color of the box for checkbutton items.
+If *colorName* is "", then the box color is the background color of the menu item.
+The default is "".

   **-checkbuttonoutlinecolor** *colorName*

-    Specifies the outline color of checkbutton items.
-The default is "1".
+    Specifies the outline color of the box for checkbutton items.
+If *colorName* is "", then the no outline is drawn.
+The default is "".

   **-checkbuttonsize** *numPixels*

-    Specifies the size of the check box of checkbutton items.
+    Specifies the size of the box of for checkbutton items.  *NumPixels* is a non-negative value indicating the width and height of the check box.
+The value may have any of the forms accept able to Tk_GetPixels.
-    *NumPixels* is a valid screen distance, such as \f(CW2\fR or \f(CW1.2i\fR.
-    If this option isn't specified, then it defaults to "1".
+    The default is "12".

   **-command** *string*

-    Specifies a command to invoke when menu is set.
+    Specifies a TCL command to invoked whenever a menu item is selected: either by clicking on the menu item or using the **select** operation.
+    If *string* is "", then no command is invoked.
 The default is "".

   **-cursor** *cursorName*

-    Specifies the cursor display in the menu.
-    The default is "arrow".
+    Specifies the cursor to be used for the widget. *CursorName* may have any of the forms acceptable to Tk_GetCursor.
+If *cursorName* is "", this indicates that the widget should defer to its parent for cursor specification.
+The default is "".

   **-disabledacceleratorforeground** *colorName*

-    Specifies the disabled color of the accelerator text for items in the menu.
-The default is "arrow".
+    Specifies the color the accelerator text for menu items when they are disabled.
+The default is "grey90".

   **-disabledbackground** *background*

-    Specifies the disabled color of the background for items in the menu.
-    The default is "arrow".
+    Specifies the background of menu items that are disabled.  *Background* may be a color name or the name of a background object created by the **blt::background** command.
+The default is "white".

   **-disabledforeground** *colorName*

-    Specifies the disabled color of the text for items in the menu.
-The default is "arrow".
+    Specifies the color of the text for menu items that are disabled.
+The default is "grey70".

   **-font** *colorName*

-    Specifies the font of the text for items in the menu.
-The default is "arrow".
+    Specifies the font of labels in menu items.
+The default is "{Sans Serif} 11".

   **-foreground** *colorName*

-    Specifies the color of the text for items in the menu.
-The default is "arrow".
+    Specifies the color of labels in menu items.
+The default is "black".

   **-height** *numPixels*

-    Specifies the height in the menu.  *NumPixels* is a valid screen distance, such as \f(CW2\fR or \f(CW1.2i\fR.
-The default is "arrow".
+    Specifies the height in the *combomenu*.  *NumPixels* can be single value or a list.
+If *numPixels* is a single value it is a non-negative value indicating the height the menu.
+The value may have any of the forms accept able to **Tk_GetPixels**, such as "200" or "2.4i".
+If *numPixels* is a 2 element list, then this sets the minimum and maximum limits for the height of the menu.
+The menu will be at least the minimum height and less than or equal to the maximum.
+If *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal height or the menu.
+The nominal size overrides the calculated height of the menu.
+If *numPixels* is "", then the height of the menu is calculated based on all the menu items.
+The default is "".

   **-iconvariable** *varName*